 A key factor to consider on a styled shoot is who pays for what?

-Styled shoots are usually collaborative – this means everyone brings their own expertise/service to the table.
-A florist will pay for the flowers, the stationer the paper/printing, the photographer – the film etc.
+Styled shoots are usually collaborative.
+Everyone brings their expertise/service to the table.
+A florist pays for the flowers, the stationer pays for the paper/printing, and the photographer pays for the film.

-As the stylist/planner and host of the shoot we will usually pay for the model and also any expenses such as providing food/drink for the team.
-If we’re working on a commercial campaign for a wedding venue these costs will usually be invoiced to the client and they will also provide travel expenses for the model and any possible contributions to the florist if a big installation is required.
+As the stylist/planner and host of the shoot, we will usually pay for the model and any expenses, such as providing food/drink for the team.
+If we’re working on a commercial campaign for a wedding venue, these costs will usually be invoiced to the client, and they will also provide travel expenses for the model and any possible contributions to the florist if a big installation is required.

 Crib sheet

-For people off-site who are maybe contributing to the shoot also include them in the crib sheet and be really clear on how long you’ll have their items and when they will be returned.
+For people off-site who may be contributing to the shoot, include them in the crib sheet and be clear on how long you’ll have their items and when they will be returned.

-We usually send this out to the team 1-2 weeks before the shoot so any amendments and dietary requirements can be sent to us.
+We usually send this to the team 1-2 weeks before the shoot so that we can receive any amendments and dietary requirements.

 Shoot day!

-In this meeting go through any important health & safety requirements for working onsite at your venue.
-Let everyone know how to get in touch with you and where lunch will be served.
-As idyllic as it sounds everyone sitting down to eat communally, usually it’s best if people can grab something as and when they have a free moment so ensure food is available for a 2 hour window.
+In this meeting, discuss any important health and safety requirements for working onsite at your venue.
+Let everyone know how to contact you and where lunch will be served.
+Usually, it’s best if people can grab something as and when they have a free moment instead of having a communal feast, so ensure food is available for a 2-hour window.

-If you’re doing the styled shoot to feature on a particular blog or in a specific wedding magazine, then make sure you’ve done your research and know exactly the kinds of shots and details those publications need.
+If you’re doing the styled shoot to feature on a particular blog or in a specific wedding magazine, then make sure you’ve researched and know exactly the shots and details those publications need.

-After the shoot a little email the next day filled with thank yous will be grateful received!
-You can also let the team know next steps and that you’ll be in touch as soon as you have images to share with them.
+After the shoot, a thank-you email the next day will be gratefully received!
+You can also let the team know the next steps and that you’ll be in touch as soon as you have images to share with them.

 Kit bag